Knossos Palace Tour

 In the East Wing of the Palace of Knossos, the drainage system of stone ducts can be seen clearly.
 Similar impressively advanced water and sewage drainage systems are found in the other Minoan palaces.

 This pottery duct is made of a male and a female part that slot into one another, creating a watertight seal.
 Clay ducts were used in Crete until the mid-20th century.
-Water was transferred to Knossos along a ten-kilometre-long aqueduct from the Archanes springs.
+Water was transferred to Knossos along a ten-kilometre-long aqueduct from the Archanes Springs.

-Knossos map : The Giant Minoan Pithoi = No 12
+The Giant Minoan Pithoi = No 12